Beginnerbakes

 2. In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt until evenly combined.

-4. Pour the wet ingredients into the dry ingredients.
-Stir gently with a spatula or wooden spoon until a dough begins to form.
+4. Pour the wet ingredients into the dry ingredients and stir gently with a spatula or wooden spoon until a sticky dough begins to form.

-6. Transfer the dough onto the prepared baking sheet.
-Using wet hands or a spatula, shape the dough into a log approximately 12 inches long and 3 inches wide.
-Flatten slightly on top.
+6. Transfer the dough to the prepared baking sheet.
+With damp hands or a spatula, shape it into a log about 12 inches long and 3 inches wide, then flatten the top slightly.

-10. Lay the slices cut side down on the baking sheet.
-Bake in the oven for 10-15 minutes, then flip each biscotti and bake another 10-15 minutes until dry and crispy.
+9. Place the slices cut side down on the baking sheet.
+Bake for 10 to 15 minutes, flip each slice, then bake for 10 to 15 minutes more until dry and crisp.

-11. While the biscotti bake, prepare the glaze by mixing powdered sugar with fresh orange juice until smooth and pourable.
+10. While the biscotti cool, stir the powdered sugar and fresh orange juice until smooth and pourable.

-14. Allow the glaze to set before serving or storing in an airtight container.
+12. Let the glaze set before serving or storing.

 Frequently Asked Questions